 Each year the Commission conducts a Workplan Prioritization Exercise to help determine priorities for the coming year.
-Commissioners are asked to rank each of the Commission's Workplan Tasks on a five point continuum/scale where a 5 equals the highest level of priority and a 1 equals the lowest level of priority.
+Commissioners are asked to rank each of the Commission's Workplan Tasks on a five point continuum/scale where a "5" equals the highest level of priority and a "1" equals the lowest level of priority.
 Members are asked to rank the priority of each task independently and not in relation to the other tasks.
 Each of the Workplan Task's rankings are tallied and arranged in order of highest priority to lowest priority.
 The exercise is conducted annually as on on-line activity, and the Commission reviews the results each January.
-Following are the results of the Commission's Workplan Prioritization Exercise conducted in 2011:
+The following table contains the Commission's Workplan Prioritization Exercise conducted in 2011:

-Workplan Prioritization Exercise Results 2011 February 1, 2011 Workplan Topics (Task/Topic #) AVERAGE (5 TO 1) OVERALL RANKING 2010 Update to FBC (5.)
+WORKPLAN PRIORITIZATION EXERCISE (February 1, 2011) E RESULTS 2011 L Workplan Topics (Task/Topic #) Average (1 to 5) Overall Ranking 2010 Update to FBC (5.)
 4.53 1 Glitch amendments to 2010 FBC (6.)
 4.37 2 Report to 2012 Legislature (1.)
 4.32 3 Integration of Accessibility Law (DOJ SAD) into FBC (8.)
 4.11 4 Code amendments directed by Legislature (18.)
 4.11 4 Amend rules to establish fees: waivers/declaratory statements/opinions (20.)
 3.84 6 Triennial BCS Assessment (21.)
 3.84 6 Bedroom definition for septic tank sizing (DOH) (9.)
 3.58 8 Corrosive gypsum board (DOH) (10.)
 3.16 9 Recommendations: increase recycling and composting, and recyclable construction materials (22.)
 2.79 10